-- We know that the electric power supply chain network equilibrium problem with fixed demands can be reformulated as a fixed demand transportation network equilibrium problem in path flows over the equivalent transportation network. - Evolutionary variational inequality provides us with a dynamic version of the electric power supply chain network problem in which the demands and path costs vary over time. - Evolutionary variational inequality is a dynamic (and infinitedimensional) version of variational inequality with the path costs defined in (44).
+- We know that the electric power supply chain network equilibrium problem with fixed demands can be reformulated as a fixed demand transportation network equilibrium problem in path flows over the equivalent transportation network. - Evolutionary variational inequality (61) provides us with a dynamic version of the electric power supply chain network problem in which the demands vary over time, where the path costs are given by (44) but these are functions of path flows that now vary with time. - Evolutionary variational inequality (61) is a dynamic (and infinitedimensional) version of variational inequality (50) with the path costs defined in (44).